 Flight Rule #1 – You may not use the word “can’t” except in this sentence:

-“There’s nothing I can’t do.”
-If you practice anything, you can do it.
+“THERE’S NOTHING I CAN’T DO.”
+If you practice anything, you’ll get better.
+And you’ll do it.
 This motto certainly applies to aerial classes.
 Best part of this rule: You get a REWARD when you do break it.
 We have lots of fun and much laughter from this sacred rule.
 If you say it and anyone else catches you first, you might hear, “You what?” or “Shut your can’t hole!”
 We hold each other accountable.
+And this rule will change your life outside of the studio too.

 Flight Rule # 2 – You may only say positive things about yourself.